Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: Related work

 \subsection{Scientific migration}

 The mobility of scientists is a topic of broad interest that has been investigated in a series of works.
 The mobility of scientists within and across countries is studied in~\cite{geuna2015global} adopting an economic point of view mixed with the traditional sociology of science.
-Saxenian~\cite{saxenian2005brain} and Agrawal~\emph{et.~al.}~\cite{agrawal2011brain} discuss about the concept of \emph{brain drain} and ague that connections between migrant scientists and their home countries are persistent in time and might ease knowledge transfer backward.
+Saxenian~\cite{saxenian2005brain} and Agrawal~\emph{et.~al.}~\cite{agrawal2011brain} discuss the concept of \emph{brain drain} and argue that connections between migrant scientists and their home countries are persistent in time and might ease knowledge transfer backward.
 For these reasons, they call this phenomenon \emph{brain circulation} or \emph{brain bank}.

-Since reliable data sources about the topic are often problematic, Franzoni~\emph{et.~al.}~\cite{franzoni2012foreign} devise a survey with the intent of providing consistent data about cross-country researches. \cite{moed2013studying} explores how Scopus\footnote{\url{https://www.scopus.com}} can be exploited as data source for the study of international scientific mobility for countries with high adoption of the platform.
-The authors of~\cite{moed2013studying} do not propose any network model, while they show quantitative metrics and general trends about the observed countries and researchers.
-A recent study by Verginer~\emph{et.~al.}~\cite{verginer2018brain} describes a method to extract mobility networks from a collection of four bibliographic data sources to characterize the mobility of scientists at city granularity.
-Even though the authors propose a network model, their work is deeply dissimilar to ours for three main reasons: ($i$) the data source is different and obtained by publication records; ($ii$) they focus on the mobility across cities mainly neglecting the country dimension; and, ($iii$) they are not able to catch the hub-authority interplay given by the \hits\ algorithm since they do not consider such approach in their analysis.
+Since reliable data sources about the topic are often problematic, a survey has been devised in~\cite{franzoni2012foreign} with the intent of providing consistent data about cross-country researches.
+The study documented in~\cite{moed2013studying} explores how Scopus\footnote{\url{https://www.scopus.com}} can be exploited as data source to understand international scientific mobility for countries with high adoption of the platform.
+In the study, the authors show quantitative metrics and general trends about the observed countries and researchers.

+A recent study by Verginer~\emph{et.~al.}~\cite{verginer2018brain} describes a method to extract mobility networks from a collection of four bibliographic data sources, not including , to characterise the mobility of scientists at city granularity, finding evidence that global cities attract highly productive scientist early in their careers.